Moths of North Carolina

 Identification

 Adult Markings: Adults are usually easy to recognize by color, size and time of flight.
 However, the species can be quite variable and its flight period overlaps briefly with Anathix ralla, which is similar in size and coloration (see photo).
 The yellow-orange color of the adult perfectly matches many fall leaf colors providing excellent camouflage.
-Carefully mark the course of the postmedian line which is evenly curved in A. ralla but interrupted in this species.
-The overlap period is fairly brief as A. ralla begins to fly about a month earlier but when they do overlap, identification can be challenging.
+Carefully mark the course of the postmedian line which is evenly curved in A. ralla but interrupted and represented as a series on black spots in this species.
+In addition, the subterminal line of S. bicolorago is well-defined, with pale coloration that is bordered inwardly by darker shading.
+In contrast, the subterminal line of A. ralla is represented as a series of dots.
+The overlap period is fairly brief, as A. ralla begins to fly about a month earlier.
+When they do overlap, identification can sometimes be challenging, particularly for worn specimens.

 Adult Structural Features: The genitalia provide excellent characters separating Sunira from Anathix.
 In the male, the uncus is deeply divided in Anathix but not in Sunira.
 In the female of Sunira, the appendix bursae is a separate sac but not so in Anathix, which has the usual orientation.